Kiss of the Spider Woman (novel): Plot

 Two prisoners, Luis Molina and Valentín Arregui, share a cell in a Buenos Aires prison.
 The story takes place between September 9 and October 8, 1975.
-Molina is in jail for "corruption of a minor", while Valentín is a political prisoner who is part of a revolutionary group trying to overthrow the government.
-The two characters, seemingly opposites in every way, form an intimate bond in their cell, and their relationship changes both of them in profound ways.
+Molina is in jail for "corruption of a minor" while Valentín is a political prisoner, part of a revolutionary group trying to overthrow the government.
+The two characters, seemingly opposites, form an intimate bond in their cell and this relationship changes them in profound ways.
 Molina recounts various films he has seen to Valentín in order to help them forget their situation.

-Toward the middle of the novel, the reader finds out that Molina is actually a spy planted in Valentín's cell to befriend him and try to extract information about his organization.
-Molina gets provisions from the outside for his cooperation with the officials in the hopes of keeping up appearances that his mother comes to visit him (thus giving him a reason to leave the cell when he reports to the warden).
-It is through his general acts of kindness to Valentín that the two fall into a romance and become lovers, albeit briefly.
+Toward the middle of the novel, the reader finds out that Molina is working for the police as a spy planted in Valentín's cell to befriend him and try to extract information about his organization.
+Molina gets provisions from the outside for his cooperation with the officials, in the hopes of keeping up appearances that his mother comes to visit him (a cover for him to pass on his reports).
+It is through his general acts of kindness to Valentín that the two fall into a romance and become lovers.
 For his cooperation, Molina is paroled.
 On the day he leaves, Valentín asks Molina to take a message to his revolutionary group on the outside.
 Feeling guilty for having betrayed Valentín's trust, Molina agrees to deliver the message.
-However, unbeknownst to Molina, he is secretly being followed after his release by military agents who have correctly guessed Valentín would ask this of him.
+Unbeknownst to Molina, he is secretly being followed after his release by military agents, who have correctly guessed Valentín would ask this of him.

-When Molina meets with Valentín's group, the military spies launch an attack and Valentín's comrades kill Molina as they mistakenly assume he deliberately brought the military there.
-The novel ends in Valentín's stream-of-consciousness, after he has been given an anesthetic following torture, in which he imagines himself sailing away with his beloved Marta.
+When Molina attempts to meet with Valentín's group the military spies decide to arrest him.
+Once the spies identify themselves to Molina a car drives by and shoots at them, killing Molina.
+The military assumes Valentín's comrades killed Molina so that he wouldn't be able to confess.
+The novel ends in Valentín's stream-of-consciousness after he has been given an anesthetic following torture.
+He imagines himself sailing away with his beloved Marta.